Madeleine McCann parents: who are Kate and Gerry McCann and when were they suspects?

-In 2022, authorities named convicted rapist Christian Brueckner as the main suspect in Madeleine’s abduction.
+In 2022, authorities named convicted rapist Christian Brueckner as the main suspect in Madeleine’s abduction, with investigators recently starting work on searching a reservoir in Portugal in connection to the case.

 Here’s everything you need to know about who Madeleine McCann’s parents are - and what they have said on the anniversary of their daughter’s disappearance.